 Preventing these events whenever possible is beneficial to patients and has been identified as an opportunity to reduce overall health care system costs by improving quality.
 The issue has become a top priority for the Centers for Medicare & Medicaid Services (CMS) and managed care programs.

-The Protecting Access to Medicare Act of 2014 (PAMA) required CMS to implement the Skilled Nursing Facility (SNF) Value Based Purchasing (VBP) Program, an effort that links Medicare Part A payments to a SNF’s rehospitalization rate.
+The Protecting Access to Medicare Act of 2014 (PAMA) required CMS to implement the Skilled Nursing Facility (SNF) Value-Based Purchasing (VBP) Program, an effort that links Medicare Part A payments to a SNF’s rehospitalization rate.

 The program works by:

 For more information about the program, visit the CMS website.
 And download AHCA's fact sheet and Frequently Asked Questions.

 AHCA encourages member centers to access the following free resources and tools to get started.